 Students are expected to make up a missed test at the earliest possible date.
-If a student misses a scheduled test due to arriving late, they will be required to take the test prior to attending the next scheduled class or activity.
+If a student misses a scheduled test due to arriving late, they will be required to arrange to take the test prior to attending the next scheduled class or activity.

 - Students who are absent when a test is given must schedule a make-up exam at the earliest possible time.
 They will be required to take the test on the scheduled date or upon their return to school at the first available period.
 Exceptions will be made for lengthy absences.
+It is the student's responsibility to inform the teacher and arrange a mutually convenient time to reschedule any missed tests.

-The classroom teacher or colloquy supervisor will administer all make-up tests.
+The classroom teacher is responsible to administer all make-up tests.
 Students are to report to the classroom teacher upon their return to school to determine when to make up any missed tests.